adonath/snakemake-workflow-fermi-lat/README.md

-# Snakemake workflow for Fermi-LAT data reduction
+# Snakemake Workflow for Fermi-LAT Data Reduction

 This is an example snakemake workflow for data reduction of Fermi-LAT data.
 The workflow will run the standrad `fermitools` for a given configuration